jtravan3/git-practice/README.md

 ![Maven Version](images/maven_version.png)

 5.)
-Clone down the repository from Github.
+Fork (see instructions above) and clone down the repository from Github.
 The easiest way is to open an IntelliJ window and select `File -> New -> Project from Version Control`.
 Paste the Github URL and IntelliJ does the rest.

 ![New Project](images/new_project.png)